 “Some software is not going to meet the bar,” Torgerson adds.
 But that’s okay.
 “After you’ve identified the pain points in the process and after you have the result-driven goal, at that point, it will probably become very clear where you need to start ripping and replacing.”

 In formulating your plan to transform or modernize your cloud use, you’ll need an accurate picture of your organization’s cloud infrastructure.
-Lucidchart Cloud Insights allows you to visualize your entire cloud infrastructure and drill down into up-to-date information to inform your IT modernization decisions.
+Lucidchart Cloud Insights allows you to visualize your entire cloud infrastructure and drill down into up-to-date information to inform your IT modernization strategy.

 Pacing digital change in your organization